vaginessa/dns-wiki/FAQ.md

 > So I blocked my ads with ad server hostnames and IP addresses, why they are still visible?

-> There are [some limitations](https://adblockplus.org/en/android-config#proxy) e.g. Adblock Plus for Android does not allow ads to be blocked on https/SSL encrypted websites [due Android limitations], some ad-servers use a proxy behind it, so it's hard to filter JavaScript generated content.
+> There are [some limitations](https://adblockplus.org/en/android-config#proxy) e.g. Adblock Plus for Android does not allow ads to be blocked on https/SSL encrypted websites [due Android limitations], some ad-servers use a proxy behind it, and it's generally hard to filter JavaScript generated content, currently there is no element hiding addon for Android.
 The easierst way is to block ads on Android seems to manipulate your DNS/Hosts file, for this you can use [this](http://hosts-file.net/?s=Download) or [this](forum.xda-developers.com/showthread.php?t=1916098&page=201) Hosts file which getting regular updates.
 There are [some alternative ways](https://sfxpt.wordpress.com/2011/02/21/the-best-ad-blocking-method/), but on newer Android systems they not seems to work anymore due some internal changes.

 > And why was Adblock Plus removed from Google Play Store?